 Overweight children tend to become overweight adults.

-Obesity can lead to multiple health problems including high blood pressure, high cholesterol and heart disease; diabetes; liver disease; sleeping; mental health; and musculoskeletal pain, to name a few.
+Overweight and obesity can lead to multiple health problems including high blood pressure, high cholesterol, heart disease, diabetes, liver disease, sleep apnea, reduced mental health, and musculoskeletal pain—to name a few.

 One study reported that the quality of life of overweight children is similar to that of children with cancer!

 Aside from the health benefits, losing weight can improve your well-being and quality of life.
 Furthermore, losing weight has the potential to help prevent obesity in future generations.